 Are there any circumstances under which crystals might work?

 Scientifically speaking, crystals offer no actually healing.
-Biblically speaking, using them is idolatry if they do not work, and witchcraft if they do work.
-It seems as though testimonies of people within the New Age movement, as well as Christians who left the New Age movement, both confirm the reality of crystal power when used in divination and sorcery.
-If they do serve some occult purpose, using them for such reasons is a sin worthy of Hell that is incompatible with salvation.
+Biblically speaking, using them is idolatry if they do/don’t work, and witchcraft if they do/don’t work.
+It seems as though at least some testimonies of people within the New Age movement, as well as Christians who left the New Age movement, confirm the reality of crystal power when used in sorcery/energywork.
+This shouldn’t surprise us, as other things that are part of nature (such as herbs) are used to cast spells and invoke occult powers.
+If they do serve some occult purpose alongside demonic aid, using them for such reasons is a sin worthy of God’s judgement and incompatible with salvation.

 Can Christians have them as decoration and jewelry?

 Technically yes.
 They are part of God’s creation that He called good.
 Just because they have been abused by man for occultic purposes doesn’t mean that crystals themselves are somehow evil.
+The herbs used in witchcraft or burning incense can be used in cooking, for example.
 However, if you have come out of the New Age movement, your mind and your flesh will be accustomed to associating crystals with a certain outcome and feeling, and keeping them in your house will keep you yoked up to feelings of nostalgia and may pull your psychology back into the time of your life when you used to use them.
+The could tempt you to fall back into spiritual systems opposed to the spiritual system God has for you.

 If you are used to associating a certain song with an ex-partner of yours, it’s not healthy for you to listen to that song all day, even if you have moved on to a new partner.
 Likewise, it’s not healthy to put yourself into a position with objects you have used for metaphysical purposes in the past, as this can be a stumbling block to you and frustrate the sanctification God wants to do in you.